 If you will be working, or you will have other demands on your schedule during your first semester of college, be sure to make note of those as you prepare to enroll in classes as a part of your Orientation.
 We recommend limiting your work hours (or other responsibilities, where possible) to 20 or fewer hours during the school term if you will be attending school full-time.
 A full-time schedule in college will typically require 45 hours of your time and attention each week, as noted above, so dividing your time among other responsibilities can lead to a lessened focus on your academics.
 If you have significant responsibilities other than college courses, consider taking fewer courses and plan on a longer path to graduation.

-ALSO: Given the current situation, a further consideration should be your ability to adjust to online courses, if the need to do so continues.
+ALSO: Given COVID-19, a further consideration should be your ability to adjust to online courses, if the need to do so continues.
 If you are in need of technological tools, UWM can help with some recommendations and resources.
 UWM's Center for Excellence in Teaching and Learning, who have significant expertise in helping instructors optimize their courses for online delivery, share their advice on how to be a successful online student.

 At New Student Orientation